hrymel/Programming-Challenges/README.md

 # Programming-Challenges
 A repo containing programming challenges, such as FizzBuzz.
+A large number of these challenges originated from codesignal.com (Previously codefights.com).

 Current programming challenges include:
 1. Fizzbuzz